Brad Lander: Tenure

 In 2022, Lander called for ending 421a, a program that provided tax incentives for developers of market-rate apartments who also added below-market rentals.
-According to the New York Times, at the time it was "the most generous property tax break in the city, costing New York City about $1.77 billion annually in lost tax revenue".
-Lander and other critics describe it as a subsidy for developers in exchange for few low-income units while supporters said it encouraged housing construction and alleviated the housing shortage in New York.
+According to The New York Times, at the time it was "the most generous property tax break in the city, costing New York City about $1.77 billion annually in lost tax revenue".
+Lander and other critics described it as a subsidy for developers in exchange for few low-income units, while supporters argued that it encouraged housing construction and alleviated the housing shortage in New York.
 The program was not renewed by the New York legislature.

 In March 2022, Lander called on Mayor Eric Adams to abandon his effort to shift retired municipal workers onto a new Medicare program and comply with a court order declaring the move illegal.
 He subsequently refused to register the city's contract with Aetna, citing pending legislation that called the program's legality into question, but Adams overrode his decision and registered the contract.
 In 2024, the New York Court of Appeals unanimously ruled that the Adams administration could not force the retirees to switch to the new health plan.

-Lander developed a reputation as a foil to Mayor Adams, frequently criticizing or using the comptroller's oversight role to challenge his policies.
-In 2023, Politico called Lander Adams' "archrival".
-In February 2025, Lander released a public letter to Mayor Eric Adams threatening to convene a meeting of the Inability Committee if Mayor Adams did not "develop and present a detailed contingency plan outlining how you intend to manage the City of New York."
+Lander developed a reputation as a foil to Adams, often criticizing or using the comptroller's oversight role to challenge his policies.
+In 2023, Politico called Lander Adams's "archrival".
+In February 2025, Lander released a public letter to Adams threatening to convene a meeting of the Inability Committee if Adams did not "develop and present a detailed contingency plan outlining how you intend to manage the City of New York."

 Lander is a member of the Vote Blue Coalition, a progressive group and federal PAC created to support Democrats in New York, New Jersey, and Pennsylvania through voter outreach and mobilization efforts.